GeniusDai/ChineseChessGame/README.md

 * Complie source code to dynamic libs

-* TCP encrypte by SSL/TLS
+* TCP encrypted by SSL/TLS

 * Implement GUI by QT